Floor Construction

 Timber suspended floors do not conduct heat as efficiently as screeded floors.
 This means that the heat output is less.

-Some manufacturers use heat emission plates to try to achieve an even temperature on the floor.
+Some manufacturers use heat emission plates to try to achieve an even floor temperature.
 This is a very expensive way of installing underfloor heating in timber suspended floors and at the end of the aluminium plate the temperature is not going to be very high.
 Clearly there should be a cheaper solution that works without using the very expensive aluminium plates.
-After all, the first floor is usually timber suspended and less heat is usually required as the first floor is supplemented by heat from the ground floor.
+After all, first floors are often timber suspended and less heat is usually required as it is supplemented by heat from the ground floor.

 Our system is very simple and easy to install in timber suspended floors.
 The system is based on hundreds of installations that are now working with total satisfaction.